5 Minute Read

 4. Early filers with a tax bill have time to make a plan.

-The more time you have to come up with the money, the less likely you are to bust your budget or drain your emergency fund to do it.
-So don’t spend the first part of the year with your head in the sand.
+The more time you have to come up with the money, the less likely you are to bust your budget or drain your emergency fund.
+So, don’t spend the first part of the year with your head in the sand.
 Get the facts about what you owe, make your plan, and get that tax bill out of the way.

 5. Early filers face less competition for access to their tax professional.